The greatness of a culture can be found in its festivals.

 "Disclaimer: This blog is not for the faint-hearted!"

 PS: You know exciting things are coming up when something starts with a disclaimer.

 You know exciting things are coming up when something starts with a disclaimer.
-India comprises of a confetti of emotions through diverse landscapes, traditions, customs and cultures.
-With every inch that you dig deeper in her heart, a kaleidoscope of colours flow through her veins, spreading love and happiness everywhere.
+India comprises confetti of emotions through diverse landscapes, traditions, customs, and cultures.
+With every inch that you dig deeper in her heart, a kaleidoscope of colors flows through her veins, spreading love and happiness everywhere.
 While this gives a lot of culture and tradition to our country, it also gives birth to an awful amount of creepy rituals that are way beyond your comprehension.
-Some of these rituals are obsolete, while some of them are practised even now.
-Many of them have worn off its original crude character, and taken a subtle modernised approach.
+Some of these rituals are obsolete, while some of them are practiced even now.
+Many of them have worn off their original crude character and taken a subtle modernized approach.

 1. Thimithi, Tamil Nadu - walking on fire